ydirson/gl-streaming/INTERNALS.md

 `egl*` function, and gets reset by `send_packet` to avoid hiding later errors.

+For lack of a generic error code, we often use EGL_BAD_ACCESS.

 ### `glVertexAttribPointer` client-array case

 `glVertexAttribPointer` interprets differently its `pointer` parameter,